 Recover from your redesign.
 Recover your traffic & sales.

-If you lost traffic & sales after a website redesign, experts and systems are here to help.
+If you lost traffic & sales after a website redesign, experts are here to help.

 Just don’t let bad trends become big trends…

 the traffic drop → initial drop in search traffic → delayed drops in other channels → fewer new subscribers → fewer new followers → less revenue to cover fixed costs → more dipping into emergency funds

 the sales drop → initially not terrifying → maybe it will go away → (it doesn’t) → revenue-per-visitor is down → less competitive on paid search & social → more dependent on organic traffic (and luck) → working harder for lower profits